LiliyaSemenenko/Pedestrian-Walk/README.md

 <p align="center">
-<b>Stochastic differential equation we used and applied within the code</b>
+<b>Stochastic differential equation used and applied within the code</b>
 </p>

 $$